Morris Schuring: Debut & Porsche Cups

-In 2023, Schuring remained in the Supercup and the Porsche Carrera Cup Germany, moving to Fach Auto Tech.
-This season bore fruit for Schuring, who became the youngest ever winner in PCCG's history at the Sachsenring.
-In addition, the Dutchman impressed in the main series, leading from lights to flag at Spa and similarly dominating the subsequent race, his home event at Circuit Zandvoort.
+In 2023, after moving to Fach Auto Tech, Schuring participated in the Supercup and the Carrera Cup again.
+This season bore fruit for Schuring, who became the youngest ever winner in the Carrera Cup's history at the Sachsenring.
+He also impressed in the main series, leading from lights to flag at Spa and similarly dominated the subsequent race, his home event at Circuit Zandvoort.
 He finished fourth in the points standings.

-GT3
+GT3 class

 2024

 After making his GT3 debut in the final weekend of the Asian Le Mans Series at the beginning of 2024, Schuring moved into the newly formed LMGT3 class in the FIA World Endurance Championship, partnering Richard Lietz and Yasser Shahin at Manthey EMA.
-After a pair of pointless races, the trio came out on top in a rain-affected race in Belgium, with Lietz taking the lead on the final lap.
-Their crowning achievement, however, came at Le Mans, where a strong performance delivered Schuring and his teammates the class victory, making the Dutchman one of the youngest ever Le Mans winners at the age of 19.
+After a pair of races in which they earned no points, the trio came out on top in a rain-affected race in Belgium, with Lietz taking the lead on the final lap.
+However, their crowning achievement came at Le Mans, where a strong performance delivered Schuring and his teammates the class victory, making the 19-year-old Dutchman one of the youngest ever Le Mans winners.